 Canada is the most popular destination for Bangladeshi students who want a clear pathway from study to permanent residency.
-After major rule changes in 2024–25 — caps on study permits, a higher GIC requirement and stricter PGWP eligibility — the 2026 picture is finally settling.
+After major rule changes in 2024–25 — caps on study permits, the closure of the Student Direct Stream, a higher proof-of-funds requirement and stricter PGWP eligibility — the 2026 picture is finally settling.
 This guide covers exactly what you need to know.

 1. Why Canada in 2026?